DataCrane/cars_spark/README.md

 # cars_spark
-this project extracts the data from 10gb CSV file into some more model and performance friendly formats.
+this project uses Spark and extracts the data from 10gb CSV file into some more model and performance friendly formats.